armno/blog/content/post/multiple-ssh-keys/index.md

 - command line
 ---

-Today I learned how to use multiple SSH keys one a computer.
+Today I learned how to use multiple SSH keys on one computer.

 At work, all projects are hosted on our company's internal git server running GitLab CE. while I put all my personal projects on [GitHub](https://github.com/armno).